zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/basic-setup.md

 The [Substrate Node Template][substrate-node-template] provides us with an "out-of-the-box" blockchain node.
-Our biggest advantage in using it are that both networking and consensus layers are already built and all we need to focus on is building out our runtime logic.
-Before we get there, we need to set-up our project.
+Our biggest advantage in using it are that both networking and consensus layers are already built and all we need to focus on is building out our [runtime][runtime-kb] and [pallet][pallets-kb] logic.
+Before we get there, we need to set-up our project in terms of naming and dependencies.

-We'll use a CLI tool to easily rename our node template.
+We'll use a CLI tool called [kickstart][kickstart-tool] to easily rename our node template.

 In the root directory of your local workspace, run the following command: